Average DUPR Rating by Age: When Do Pickleball Players Peak?

 Proof That Age Is Just a Number

-💪 At 84 years old, the top player in the 80+ bracket holds a 5.782 DUPR — a rating that would make them a feared competitor at any age.
-In how many other sports can an 84-year-old compete at an elite level?
+💪 At 84 years old, the best player in the 80+ division has a 5.782 DUPR.
+This level of skill would intimidate other players of any age.
+In what sports can an 84 year old player be an elite level competitor?

 What This Means for Your Pickleball Journey